Short-term visas for visitors and business visits are available to many nationalities.

 Residents of Gulf Cooperation Countries (GCC) – Bahrain, Kuwait, Oman, Saudi Arabia, and the UAE – can apply for a GCC Resident Visit Visa that is extendable for up to a three-month stay.

-Family members of expatriates who possess a Work Residence Permit can apply for sponsored visit visas that last up to six months.
+Spouses and children of expatriates who possess a Work Residence Permit can apply for sponsored visit visas that last up to six months.
+Other family members may apply for the same visa but may only stay three months.

 A Business Visa allows entry to Qatar on a short-term basis for work-related visits, and is an alternative form of entry visa.